 A resourceful solution is to go the old-age way by using products that are naturally derived.
-Mostly handmade by highly skilled people, these alternatives like brooms or brushes compost at the end of their life leaving no marks unlike their plastic counterparts or electrically powered machines or chemical-filled liquids that end up in landfills and let out toxins in your house and surroundings.
+Mostly handmade by highly skilled people, these alternatives like brooms or brushes compost at the end of their life leaving no marks unlike their plastic counterparts or electrically powered machines or chemical-filled liquids that end up in landfill and let out toxins in your house and surroundings.
 Using ethically made cleaning equipment and products is the ultimate eco-choice to reduce your carbon footprint without having to compromise on quality.

 So, next time you are cleaning consider it being more than a chore but as a way of life!